-4.9.
-Traffic Communication
+4.9 Traffic Communication

-In consultation with TfNSW and the Project Traffic and Safety Management Plan (TSMP), CGU will deliver traffic-specific communications, including but not limited to:
+In consultation with Transport and the Project Traffic and Safety Management Plan (TSMP), CGU will deliver traffic-specific communications, including but not limited to:

 - Regular updates including impacts of the Project works on the road network and traffic systems via the notification process outlined in Section 4.5.
-This may include such changes as on-street parking conditions, planned impacts to traffic lanes and turn movements, changes to bus routes, frequency and pedestrian and cyclist access routes - Temporary driver advisory advance notice and directional signs - Temporary signage at bus stops detailing changes to bus routes or revised bus stop locations due to Project works - Temporary signage static and Variable Message Signs (VMS) detailing any changes to pedestrian and cyclist access and alternate routes around construction sites - E-updates will detail changes to traffic conditions.
-This may include such changes as on-street parking conditions, planned impacts to traffic lanes and turn movements, changes to bus routes, frequency and pedestrian and cyclist access routes - Advertising as required by TfNSW Customer Journey Planning - Up-to-date traffic information on display at the Community Information Centre and at community information sessions/public displays - Further email and phone follow up with the community to receive comments and provide more explanation (if required) relating to traffic conditions associated with construction activities.
+This may include such changes as on-street parking conditions, planned impacts to traffic lanes and turn movements, changes to bus routes, frequency and pedestrian and cyclist access routes - Temporary driver advisory advance notice and directional signs - Temporary signage at bus stops detailing changes to bus routes and/or revised bus stop locations due to Project works - Temporary signage static and Variable Message Signs (VMS) detailing any changes to pedestrian and cyclist access and alternate routes around construction sites - E-updates will detail changes to traffic conditions.
+This may include such changes as on-street parking conditions, planned impacts to traffic lanes and turn movements, changes to bus routes, frequency and pedestrian and cyclist access routes - Advertising as required by Transport's Customer Journey Planning - Use of LiveTraffic digital platforms to access updates about changes to traffic and detours to avoid congestion - Up-to-date traffic information on display at the Community Information Centre and at community information sessions/public displays - Further email and phone follow-up with the community to receive comments and provide more explanation (if required) relating to traffic conditions associated with construction activities.